Everything You Always Wanted to Know About XVA Model Risk but Were Afraid to Ask: Theoretical Framework

 \subsubsection{European Swaption}

-A physically settled European Swaption is a contract which gives to the holder the right to enter, at a given expiry time $T_{e}$, into a Swap contract starting at $T_{0} \geq T_{e}$ and maturing at $T_m$ with time schedules \textbf{S} and \textbf{T}.
-The payoff can be written as
+In this paper we consider physically-settled European Swaptions, i.e. contracts which give to the holder the right to enter, at a given expiry date $T_{e}$, into a Swap contract starting at $T_{0} \geq T_{e}$ as described in app. \ref{app:Interest Rate Swap}.